mohanakannan9/container-service/docs/command.md

 - **xnat** - A list of [XNAT Command Wrappers](#xnat-command-wrapper), in which you can define how to pull files and properties from XNAT objects into your containers, and upload the containers' outputs back.
 See the [XNAT Command Wrappers](#xnat-command-wrapper) section below for more.
     - **name** - A user-friendly name.
 Example: "dcm2niix on a scan".
     - **description** - A longer description of what this command wrapper does: What XNAT object(s) does it take as inputs?
 How does it use those to fill the command's inputs?
 Where does it upload the command's outputs?
+    - **contexts** - A list of [XNAT data types](https://wiki.xnat.org/display/XNAT17/Understanding+the+XNAT+Data+Model) on which this command wrapper can be run.
+If none are provided, the list of contexts is populated from the data types of the external inputs.
     - **external-inputs** - A List of Inputs to the Command Wrapper that will come in when a launch is requested.
 See [XNAT Inputs](#xnat-inputs) for more.
         - **name**
         - **description**